JTMurley/SurvivorLeagueExeFiles/README.md

 Currently in the game, we have 3 different difficultys:
 - Easy, easiest difficulty of the game, however is still notoriously hard to win the game and as a result, considered the default setting for all fish
 - Medium, while it is a step up from easy, hostile fish not only become faster but their movements become even more random as well
 - Hard, the hardiest difficulty of the game, currently to date, no one has been able to beat the game on hardmode due to the intelligence system implemented.
-The system implemented, not only ensures that smaller fish die faster but also a higher likelihood that large fish that can eat you spawn on top of you potentially killing you instantly
+The system implemented, not only ensures that smaller fish die faster but also a higher likelihood that large fish that can eat you spawn on top of you potentially killing you instantly.
+Can you beat it?

+In this Repo, contains .exe files for you to download and be able to play our game on:
+-